xzjia/guideline/source_en/Security/SecureLoginDemo.rst

       - :ref:`Set the maximum limit for password reissue failure <reissue-info-invalidate>`
       - Set the maximum limit for password reissue failure
       - Disable password reissue screen URL and confidential information when the authentication fails for a specific number of times at the time of password reissue
+    * - | (18)
+      - :ref:`Input value check from security viewpoint <secure-input-validation>`
+      - Set commonly prohibited characters for request parameters
+      - Set commonly prohibited characters in overall application, for the string included in the request parameters
+    * - | (19)
+      -
+      - Set commonly prohibited string for uploaded file name
+      - Set commonly prohibited string in overall application, for the uploaded file name
+    * - | (20)
+      -
+      - Input check for control string
+      - Check whether control character is included in the input value.
+    * - | (21)
+      -
+      - Input check for file extension
+      - Check whether extension of the uploaded file is allowed in the application.
+    * - | (22)
+      -
+      - Input check for file name
+      - Check whether the file name for the uploaded file matches with the pattern authorized in the application
+    * - | (23)
+      -
+      - Input check for URL domain
+      - Check whether domain of input URL is authorized by the application.
+    * - | (24)
+      -
+      - Input check for mail address domain
+      - Check whether domain of input mail address is authorized by the application
+    * - | (25)
+      - :ref:`Audit log output <audit-logging>`
+      - Audit log output
+      - Output date and time, user name, operation details and operation results for each request in a log

 Functions
 --------------------------------------------------------------------------------